-K2HDKC DBaaS (Database as a Service for K2HDKC) is a Database as a Service that is provided by Trove(Trove is Database as a Service for OpenStack) which incorporates K2HDKC(K2Hash based Distributed Kvs Cluster) as one of the Database.
+This K2HDKC DBaaS (Database as a Service for K2HDKC) is a system that incorporates K2HDKC as a distributed KVS into one of Trove(Trove is Database as a Service for OpenStack) Databases.

 To build the K2HDKC DBaaS system environment, OpenStack must be running.